 Finally, exams are ending!
 If you’ll be out celebrating, plan on drinking or taking drugs, here are some tips you can follow to keep you and your mates safe.

-- Share your location with friends and stick with them
+- Share your location with friends and try to stick with them

 Stick together while you’re out.
 If you do get separated, use the app to find each other.

 - If you drink, make sure your drinking works for you